 The Sleep-Depression Link

 Sleep problems are often the first sign of depression.
 And the two are so closely tied, it can be hard to tease them apart.
-You might be depressed from too many nights of poor sleep.
-Or you might be sleeping so poorly because you're depressed.
+You might be more vulnerable to depression from too many nights of poor sleep.
+Or you might be sleeping poorly because you're depressed.

 Doctors aren't sure exactly how they affect each other, but even minor sleep issues can drag your mood down.
 It can happen so slowly over time that you don't even realize it.
 And the more serious a problem like insomnia gets, the more likely you are to become depressed.